AI Product Photography Prompts

 Lifestyle scene (in-context)

 Drops the product into a real-world scene.
-Flux Kontext handles edit-aware placement without product distortion.
+Flux Kontext handles edit-aware placement without product distortion, integrating the still into the referenced environment.

 Referenced product placed on referenced lifestyle scene (e.g., morning kitchen counter), soft daylight from camera left, natural environmental context, locked product detail, gentle depth of field, product remains the focal point, 4:5 framing.